GauntletWizard/enhancements/keps/sig-auth/NNNN-mtls-signer/README.md

 know that this has succeeded?
 -->

-  * Sign certificates suitable for MTLS authentication.
+  * Sign certificates suitable for pods to communicate with the apiserver.
-  * Compatible with [SPIFFE SVIDs](https://spiffe.io/docs/latest/spiffe-about/spiffe-concepts/#spiffe-verifiable-identity-document-svid) and other community-driven certificate standards.
-  * Scoped widely enough that it can be used with existing TLS1.3 implementations including `["server auth"]` or `["client auth"]`.

 ### Non-Goals

   * This signer is not intended to mint public facing certificates
-  * This signer is not used to define trust relationships between clusters.
+  * This signer is not used to authenticate certificates by any process besides the APIServer.

 ## Proposal